 Most games recommend ages 10+.
 For younger children, choose light-themed mysteries like garden parties or treasure hunts with simplified rules, or assign them non-investigative roles like props manager or timekeeper.

-Pre-made games save 20+ hours of preparation and include tested mechanics—custom mysteries offer personalization but require significant planning.
+Pre-made games save significant preparation time and include tested mechanics—custom mysteries offer personalization but require substantial planning.
 For first-time hosts planning large gatherings, pre-made games are almost always the better choice.

 Create tiered roles where younger players handle observation and evidence collection while adults manage complex deductions.
 Games specifically designed for mixed-age participation balance accessibility with challenge naturally.